-Absolutely, we all have to start somewhere.
-I welcome you as you are, providing a space that nurtures and supports you on your yoga journey, whether you searching for a good stretch, peace of mind or just a space for your being to just be… There is a small exception though, my Flow and Restore classes are a bit more tuned for people who have been practising with me for a little while.
+Absolutely!
+We all have to start somewhere.
+I welcome you as you are, providing a space that nurtures and supports you on your yoga journey, whether you searching for a good stretch, peace of mind or just a space for your being to just be… There is a small exception though, my Soul Powered Flow classes are a bit more tuned for people who have been practising with me for a little while.

 I can’t sit still, my mind wonders all the time and I can’t touch my toes.
 Is it yoga for me?

-One of the greatest things about yoga is that it brings us all to commonality - we all have the same struggles and worries, and through everyone comes in a different body, each of us has a path to walk, to make our life a more comfortable place to live in and be.
-We are all constantly learning, growing and evolving… Modification of the poses are always given, to suit everybody.
-Yoga invites you to make the practice your own, honouring your body, accepting your restrictions and doing what is best for you.
+One of the greatest things about yoga is that it brings us all to commonality - we all have the some struggles and worries, and through everyone comes in a different body, each of us has a path to walk, to make our life a more comfortable place to live in and be.
+We are all constantly learning, growing and evolving… Modification/ alternatives of the poses are always offered, to suit everybody.
+Yoga invites you to make the practice your own, honouring your body, accepting your restrictions and finding what is best for you.